pyodide/pyodide/docs/development/abi.md

 from
 [pyodide/rust-emscripten-wasm-eh-sysroot](https://github.com/pyodide/rust-emscripten-wasm-eh-sysroot).
 This is only distributed for Rust nightly-2025-02-01.
-To use a different Rust nighly, it is possible to clone the `pyodide/rust-emscripten-wasm-eh-sysroot` repository and follow the instructions in the README to build a compatible sysroot.
+To use a different Rust nightly, it is possible to clone the `pyodide/rust-emscripten-wasm-eh-sysroot` repository and follow the instructions in the README to build a compatible sysroot.
 To install the Emscripten sysroot use: